JamesHullCS/CNN-image-recognition/README.md

 ## Setup ##

-* Firstly download the file CNN Image classification.txt.
+* Firstly download the file [CNN Image classification](https://github.com/JamesHullCS/CNN-image-recognition/blob/master/CNN%20Image%20classification.txt).
 * Take sometime to read the comments and understand the code.
 * Open a [Google Colab](https://colab.research.google.com/).
   * Go to File / new notebook (Sign into a google account if you haven't already).